 Our final stop was Paradise beach.
 Mykonos is very famous for its parties and nightlife and we couldn’t not have a taste of it before leaving, and Paradise beach is the local Ibiza.

-We lounged for a little while on the beach with cocktails in our hands, and eventually headed back to Grace Hotel for a much more civilised dinner.
+We lounged for a little while on the beach with cocktails in our hands and eventually headed back to Grace Hotel for a much more civilised evening.

-So if you are wondering if it worth renting transport in Mykonos, yes it does, but I wouldn’t book it for more than one or two days.
+So if you are wondering if it does worth renting some sort of transportation in Mykonos, yes it does, but I wouldn’t book it for more than a day or two.